postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/defining-an-api.md

 * Files
 * Root file - top level = root file = identified based on content, references (if a file has references to others) limitation = only one root file

-UI changes:
-no more definition tab
-definition files and folders are under the version in the left nav
+For multi-file API definitions, there is not an API definition tab in the API.
+Instead, the UI changes: no more definition tab definition files and folders are under the version in the left nav